The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 The Basilica of Saint-Denis is an important historical and architectural monument.

-It is considered to be the birthplace of Gothic architecture and is the final resting place of many French monarchs, making it an important site for French history.
+It is considered the birthplace of Gothic architecture and the final resting place of many French monarchs, making it an important site for French history.

 What are some fun facts about the Basilica of Saint-Denis?